Pros / Some branches offer interest-only and construction loans.

 CitiMortgage is our Top Ten Reviews Silver Award winner because it offers one of the widest varieties of mortgage and refinance loans with rates that are competitive in the mortgage and refinancing industry.
 CitiMortgage is part of Citibank, an international banking institution.
 Besides offering traditional and government-program loans, it can offer interest-only and construction loans through certain branches.
 It has fixed- and adjustable-rate loans.
 CitiMortgage does not offer home equity or HELOC loans, but its parent bank does.

-We found its interest rates to be at or lower than average, and the underwriting fees at or below average within the industry.
+We found its interest rates to be at or lower than average, especially when compared with Wells Fargo and U.S Bank.
+The underwriting fees are at or below average within the industry.
 It has excellent customer service and an easy application process.
 It's one of the few mortgage lenders that charges an application fee, but it offers preapproval without any special fees.

 Rates & Fees